Level/abstract-leveldown/UPGRADING.md

 ## v6

 This release brings a major refactoring of the test suite, decouples `abstract-leveldown` from disk-based implementations and solves long-standing issues around serialization and type support.
+Because the changes are substantial, this guide has two sections:

+1. **Changes to public API** - for consumers of any implementation.
+2. **Changes to private API** - intended for implementors.

+### Changes to public API

+#### Nullish values are rejected

+In addition to rejecting `null` and `undefined` as _keys_, `abstract-leveldown` now also rejects these types as _values_, due to preexisting significance in streams and iterators.

+Before this, the behavior of these types depended on a large number of factors: `_serializeValue` and type support of the underlying storage, whether `get()`, `iterator()` or a stream was used to retrieve values, the `keys` and `asBuffer` options of `iterator()` and finally, which encoding was selected.

+#### Range options are serialized

+Previously, range options like `lt` were passed through as-is, unlike keys.

+#### The rules for range options have been relaxed

+Because `null`, `undefined`, zero-length strings and zero-length buffers are significant types in encodings like `bytewise` and `charwise`, they became valid as range options.
+In fact, any type is now valid.
+This means `db.iterator({ gt: undefined })` is not the same as `db.iterator({})`.

+Furthermore, `abstract-leveldown` makes no assumptions about the meaning of these types.
+Range tests that assumed `null` meant "not defined" have been removed.

+#### Zero-length array keys are rejected

+Though this was already the case because `_checkKey` stringified its input before checking the length, that behavior has been replaced with an explicit `Array.isArray()` check and a new error message.

+#### No longer assumes support of boolean and `NaN` keys

+A test that asserted boolean and `NaN` keys were valid has been removed.

+#### Browser support

+IE10 has been dropped.

+### Changes to private API

-### `location` was removed
+#### `location` was removed

 `AbstractLevelDOWN` is no longer associated with a `location`.
 It's up to the implementation to handle it if it's required.